-COURSE PLANNING GUIDE
+Course Planning Guide

-2020 - 2021
+2021 - 2022

 TABLE OF CONTENTS

 Language Arts 1 - 2

 Modern Languages 3 - 4

 Social Studies 5 - 7

-Mathematics 8 - 10
+Mathematics

-Science 11 - 13
+Science 10 - 12

-Visual & Performing Arts 14 - 18
+Visual & Performing Arts 13 - 17

-Physical Education 19 - 20
+Physical Education

-Business Education 21
+Business Education 20

-Information & Communications Technology 22 - 24
+Information & Communications Technology 21-24

 Home Economics 25

 Industrial Education 26 - 27

 Career Development 28

 Service & Leadership 29

 University Entrance Requirements 30

-Scholarship Information 31
+Scholarship Information

 LANGUAGE ARTS

 Language Arts Quick Reference:

-English 9 English 11 - Composition

-Pre-Diploma English 9 English 11 - Literary Studies

-English 10 IB English 11 HL

-English Studies 12

-English First Peoples 12

-IB English 12 HL

-Creative Writing 12

-Enalish 9

-Prerequisite: English 8

-Pre-Diploma English 10

-This course includes elements of fiction and nonfiction taught through short stories and novels.
+English 9 Pre-Diploma English 9 English 10 Composition & Literature English 10 New Media & Spoken Language English 11 - New Media Pre-Diploma English 10 English 11 - Composition Enalish 11 - Literary Studies English 11 - Spoken Language IB English 11 HL English Studies 12 English First Peoples 12 IB English 12 HL Creative Writing 12 Enalish 9 This course includes elements of fiction and nonfiction taught through short stories and novels.
 Writing skills and paragraph writing will also be taught.
 Public speaking may be covered in class.
 English 9 also covers elements of poetry and drama.
-Various poems will be taught with one Shakespeare drama.
+Various poems and one Shakespeare drama will be taught.
 Writing and editing skills will be taught in conjunction with literature.

-Pre-Diploma English 9

-Prerequisite: English 8 with a letter grade of A or B Course content is drawn from English 9 and will offer extended and enriched opportunities to explore curriculum in more depth.

-Enalish 10 Composition and Literary Studies
+Pre-Diploma Enalish 9 Prerequisite: English 8 with a letter grade of A or B Course content is drawn from English 9 and will offer extended and enriched opportunities to explore curriculum in more depth.
+English 10 Composition and Literary Studies The course will include the elements of fiction and non-fiction taught through short story, novel, poetry and drama.

-Prerequisite: English 9

-The course will include the elements of fiction and non-fiction taught through short story, novel, poetry and drama.
 Various works will be taught, including a Shakespearean drama.
 Grammar, writing and editing skills will be taught in conjunction with literature.
-If times allows, public speaking and/or debating may be included.
-Students are required to write a provincial exam worth 20% of the final grade.

-Pre-Diploma English 10

-Prerequisite: English 9 PD, English 9 and teacher recommendation.

-In this course, students will meet the goals required for the regular English 10 course through thematic study of various genres - short story, novel, poetry, drama, and essay.
+If times allows public speaking and/or debating may be included.
+Pre-Diploma Enalish 10 In this course, students will meet the goals required for the regular English 10 course through various genres short story, novel, poetry, drama, and essay.
 At least one work of Shakespeare will be studied.
-As a pre-IB course, students will encounter works from a variety of literary cultures throughout the world.
-They will be challenged to respond in a mature and responsible manner and in a variety of ways to works that may be more complex than those in the regular course.
-Students are required to write a provincial exam worth 20% of the final grade.

-Enalish 11 - Composition

-Prerequisite: English 10

-Composition 11 is designed to support students as they refine, clarify, and adjust their written communication through practice and revision.
-Students will read and study work from various authors and styles of models for the development of their writing.
-Students will gain confidence in their abilities as they develop their writing craft.

-English 11 - Literary Studies
+Students will encounter works from literary cultures throughout the world.
+They will be challenged to respond in a variety of ways to more complex works than those in the regular course.
+English 10 New Media and Spoken Language This is a new English course offering that continues to develop skills introduced in English 9.
+Students will continue to develop reading strategies, writing processes, oral language strategies, story, identity, perspective, language, and culture studies through a digital lens with a focus on language and voice.
+Students will learn through a variety of formats that may include text, film, print media, and group discussions.
+This course is designed for students who enjoy learning English through active participation, movement, and dialogue.
+English 11 - Composition Composition 11 will support students as they refine, clarify, and adjust their written communication through practice and revision.
+Students will read and study work from various authors and styles for the development of their writing.
+Students will gain confidence as they develop their writing craft.
+Enalish 11 - Literary Studies Literary Studies 11 allows students to delve deeply into literature.

-Prerequisite: English 10

-Literary Studies 11 allows students to delve deeply into literature.
 Students can explore specific themes, periods, authors, or areas of the world through literary works (fiction and non-fiction).
 Students will increase their literacy skills through close reading of challenging texts, while expanding their understanding of themselves and world.
 Students will further develop higher-level thinking and learning skills, as well as exploring their roles as educated global citizens.